g2384/Life-In-The-UK/Facts.md

   - Setting the strategic direction of the school
   - Ensuring accountability
   - Monitoring and evaluating school performance.
 - You can contact your local school to ask if they need a new governor or school board member.
-In England, you can also apply online at the Governors for Schools website at www.governorsforschools.org.uk.
+- In England, you can also apply online at the Governors for Schools website at www.governorsforschools.org.uk.
 - In England, parents and other community groups can apply to open a free school in their local area.
 More information about this can be found at https://www.gov.uk/set-up-free-school.

 ### Supporting political parties

 - Political parties welcome new members.
 Joining one is a way to demonstrate your support for certain views and to get involved in the democratic process.
 - Political parties are particularly busy at election times.
-Members work hard to persuade people to vote for their candidates – for instance, by handing out leaflets in the street or by knocking on people’s doors and asking for their support.
-This is called ‘canvassing’.
+Members work hard to persuade people to vote for their candidates.
+- Canvassing: by handing out leaflets in the street or by knocking on people’s doors and asking for their support.
 You don’t have to tell a canvasser how you intend to vote if you don’t want to.
 - British citizens can stand for office as a local councillor or a member of Parliament (or the devolved equivalents).
 This is an opportunity to become even more involved in the political life of the UK.
-You may also be able to stand for office if you are an Irish citizen or an eligible Commonwealth citizen.
+You may also be able to stand for office if you are an **Irish** citizen or an eligible **Commonwealth citizen**.
 - You can find out more about joining a political party from the individual party websites.

 ### Helping with local services

-- There are opportunities to volunteer with a wide range of local service providers, including local hospitals and youth projects.
+- There are opportunities to volunteer with a wide range of local service providers, including **local hospitals** and **youth projects**.
 Services often want to involve local people in decisions about the way in which they work.
 Universities, housing associations, museums and arts councils may advertise for people to serve as volunteers in their governing bodies.
-- You can volunteer with the police, and become a special constable or a lay (non-police) representative.
-You can also apply to become a magistrate.
+- You can volunteer with the police, and become a **special constable** or a **lay (non-police) representative**.
+You can also apply to become a **magistrate**.
 You will often find advertisements for vacancies in your local newspaper or on local radio.
 You can also find out more about these sorts of roles at www.gov.uk.

 ### Blood and organ donation

-- Donated blood is used by hospitals to help people with a wide range of injuries and illnesses.
-Giving blood only takes about an hour to do.
-You can register to give blood at:
+- Donated blood is used by hospitals to help people with a wide range of **injuries** and **illnesses**.
+Giving blood only takes about **an hour** to do.
+- You can register to give blood at:
   - England and North Wales: www.blood.co.uk
   - Rest of Wales: www.welsh-blood.org.uk
   - Scotland: www.scotblood.co.uk
   - Northern Ireland: https://nibts.hscni.net.
 - Many people in the UK are waiting for organ transplants.
 If you register to be an organ donor, it can make it easier for your family to decide whether to donate your organs when you die.
 You can register to be an organ donor at www.organdonation.nhs.uk.
-Living people can also donate a kidney.
+- Living people can donate **blood** and **a kidney**.

 ### Other ways to volunteer

 - Volunteering is working for good causes without payment.
-There are many benefits to volunteering, such as meeting new people and helping make your community a better place.
-Some volunteer activities will give you a chance to practise your English or develop work skills that will help you find a job or improve your curriculum vitae (CV).
-Many people volunteer simply because they want to help other people.
+There are many benefits to volunteering, such as:
+  - meeting new people
+  - helping make your community a better place
+  - give you a chance to practise your English
+  - develop work skills that will help you find a job or improve your curriculum vitae (CV).
+- Many people volunteer simply because they want to help other people.
 - Activities you can do as a volunteer include:
   - working with animals – for example, caring for animals at a local rescue shelter
   - youth work – for example, volunteering at a youth group